The Navy Post-Doctoral Fellowship in Clinical Psychology

 4. Letters of Good Standing from the applicable internship Training Director and doctoral program Director of Clinical Training.
 (Applicants who have completed the doctoral degree should submit proof of graduation in lieu of a Letter of Good Standing.)

-AIMS OF THE FELLOWSHIP
+GOALS OF THE FELLOWSHIP:

 The fellowship is designed to provide the “generalist” clinician with advanced skills across a broad array of professional competencies.
 It is based on an intensive, full-time period of clinical, didactic, and leadership experiences.
 The program emphasizes the assessment and treatment of posttraumatic stress disorder (PTSD), depression, traumatic brain injury (TBI), chronic pain, family issues, and substance/alcohol abuse.
 It also provides an orientation to severe mental health conditions requiring inpatient psychiatric treatment within a military medical facility.
 Evidence-based practice is emphasized throughout the training program.